Rail (magazine): Editorial policy

 Rail is customarily critical of railway institutions, including the Rail Delivery Group, the Office of Rail and Road, as well as, since it assumed greater railway powers, the Department for Transport.
 Rail's continuing campaigns include one against advertising and media images showing celebrities and others walking between the rails (an unsafe practice), with another against weeds on railway lines.

 The market for rail magazines has remained static but bounced back since then.
 To meet the change in the market, the magazine has repositioned itself from being purely enthusiast-based to being more business-oriented.
 This has met with some success.

 Rail also organises conferences, including the annual National Rail Conference, the National Rail Awards and the Rail 100 Breakfast Club.

 Regular features and contributors

 Rail publishes a mix of news, analysis and features written by its own editorial staff and freelance contributors.

 The magazine takes a broadly supportive stance on High Speed 2 and began running a regular column dedicated to it in 2013.

-The magazine's Managing Editor is Nigel Harris.
-Other staff include Deputy Editor Stefanie Foster, News Editor Paul Stephen and Features Editor Tom Allett.
+The magazine's managing editor was Nigel Harris, who was editor for 28 years between 1995 and September 2023.
+Dickon Ross took over as editor in 2024.
+Other staff include Industry Editor Richard Wilcock and News Editor Dave Stubbings.

 Other regular contributors include transport commentator Christian Wolmar, one of the most vociferous critics of the privatisation of railways in Britain; fares and ticketing expert Barry Doe (The Fare Dealer); an anonymous railway employee, the Industry Insider, as well as Steve Broadbent, Andy Coward and Chris Leigh.

 Many of Rail's editorial staff frequently appear on television and radio when a rail expert is needed to comment on a story.